Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-The childlessness rate (TCR) in Ireland reached 35.7% in 2024, showing minimal difference from the 36.0% recorded in 2023.
-Over the last five years (2020–2024), this rate has trended upward, averaging 34.5%.
-When compared to the average of 8.2% from the 1970s, the current figure has increased by roughly 27.5 percentage points.
-On the global stage, Ireland holds the 25th position out of 38 countries, while within Europe, it ranks 18th among 31 nations.
+The childlessness rate (TCR) in Ireland stands at 35.7% in 2024, showing little change from the 36.0% recorded in 2023.
+Over the past five years, from 2020 to 2024, the TCR has been on an upward trend, averaging 34.5%.
+This marks a significant increase of approximately 27.5 percentage points compared to the 8.2% average of the 1970s.
+On the global stage, Ireland ranks 25th among 38 countries, while within Europe it holds the 18th position out of 31 nations.

 Total Childlessness Rate (TCR) over the decades